TomShen1234/iot-config-tool/README.md

 You can also leave config path blank if you're using the default path `/var/www/html/config.json`

-For more informations regarding IoT Platform check out [it's github page](https://github.com/TomShen1234/IoT-Platform).
+For more informations regarding IoT Platform check out [its github page](https://github.com/TomShen1234/IoT-Platform).

+This tool is written with Swift 5.2, to compile it for Raspberry Pi, install Swift-ARM, [here's the website for it](https://packagecloud.io/swift-arm/release).
+A precompiled Linux ARM version will also be available.